Water Saving Advice

 Use water wisely

 Water use accounts for 6% of UK greenhouse gas emissions.
 1% of this is from the treatment & transport of water and waste water, and the remaining 5% is from the energy used to heat water in the home*.
-So saving water can save energy, which can help save money on your energy bills – it’s good for your pocket and the planet.

 From drinking tap water to washing, cooking, cleaning or flushing, we all use water every day.
 It also needs energy to heat water for showers, baths and washing dishes.